sakra/FindMathematica/MANUAL.md

     Mathematica_ABSOLUTIZE_LIBRARY_DEPENDENCIES(
       targetname [ targetname...])

-Under OS X this function replaces the default install names used for the Wolfram Language shared libraries with absolute paths to those shared libraries for the given targets.
-On other platforms the function does not have an effect.
+Under macOS, this function replaces the default install names used for the Wolfram Language shared libraries with absolute paths to those shared libraries for the given targets.
+On other platforms, the function does not have an effect.

-E.g., in *Mathematica* 10 the default install name for the MathLink shared library is:
+e.g., in *Mathematica* 10, the default install name for the MathLink shared library is:

     @executable_path/../Frameworks/mathlink.framework/Versions/4.25/mathlink